awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 #### Example Policy Statement for a Canned Policy<a name="private-content-canned-policy-cookies-sample-policy-statement"></a>

-When you use the following example policy statement in a signed cookie, a user can access the object `http://d111111abcdef8.cloudfront.net/horizon.jpg` until March 16, 2015 10:00 am UTC:
+When you use the following example policy statement in a signed cookie, a user can access the file `http://d111111abcdef8.cloudfront.net/horizon.jpg` until March 16, 2015 10:00 am UTC:

 ```
 {